eramireztorres/hs_torch_optimizer/README.md

 - **`--model MODEL`, `-m MODEL`**:
   The name of the LLM model to use for generating suggestions and improvements for models and hyperparameters.
 Defaults to `'gpt-4o-mini'`.

+- **`--metrics-source METRICS_SOURCE`, `-ms METRICS_SOURCE`**:
+  Specify the source of the metrics to show to the LLM.
+  Options:
+    - `validation` (default): Metrics are computed on a validation split created from the training data.
+    - `test`: Metrics are computed on the test data.

 - **`--iterations ITERATIONS`, `-i ITERATIONS`**:
   The number of iterations to run.
 Each iteration involves training a model, evaluating its performance, and generating improvements.
 Default is `10`.